david-dina/david-dina/README.md

   Hi, I'm David, Computer Engineer & Software Developer from Wisconsin
   <br>
   <br>
-  👨‍🎓 I'm currently in Highschool/Secondary School but I plan to be studying for a Bachelor's degree in  Computer Science
+  👨‍🎓 I'm currently in College studying for a Bachelor's degree in  Computer Science
   <br>
   💻 I love Writing code and learning anything about it 😊
   <br>
-  📚 I’m currently focusing on A.I, My current project <a href="https://www.musicaicentral.com">Music.AI</a> 🤖
+  📚 I’m currently focusing on A.I and Blockchain and their inner workings. 🤖
   <br>
   📫 How to reach me 👇
 </p>